Tips to Find Defects in Any Application While Testing

 Needless to mention, the research and knowledge part of it is inevitable in any phase of testing and bug finding.
 After the preliminary stage of self-education, a good amount of thought must be invested in planning the test scenarios.

-- After having read a use case document or any technical functional input document, spend a lot of thought in designing the test cases.
-There must be a good distribution of happy path scenarios and error path scenarios.
-Also, record some effort on the alternate path scenarios and creative/ad-hoc/out of box scenarios.
+• After having read a use case document or any technical functional input document, spend a lot of thought in designing the test cases.
+There should be a good distribution of happy path scenarios and error path scenarios.
+Also, record some effort on the alternate path scenarios and creative/ad-hoc/out of the box scenarios.

-- Be watchful while describing scenarios and ensure that they are valid.
-Again have multiple reviews conducted with the development team, architects and ensure that you have their review comments incorporated in your test cases.
-This will ensure that no time is wasted on creating or enhancing test cases which are invalid.
+• Be watchful while describing scenarios and ensure that they are valid.
+Again, have multiple reviews conducted with the development team and architects to ensure that you have their review comments incorporated into your test cases.
+This will ensure that no time is wasted on creating or enhancing test cases that are invalid.

 #3) Investigating Setup Readiness

-At most times in the testing cycle, the test team has some amount of time on hands before the actual testing commences.
+At most times in the testing cycle, the test team has some amount of time on hand before the actual testing commences.

-- Testers often find it frustrating in the testing cycle to find most of their defects getting rejected due to setup issues even if the test goal is hindered in actuality.
+• Testers often find it frustrating in the testing cycle to find most of their defects getting rejected due to setup issues even if the test goal is hindered in actuality.
 Neither there is any test progress, nor there are valid defects to indicate why there is a hindrance.
-Some other times it so happens that a particular test gives a particular erroneous result the first time, but gives a different result in every other run.
-This makes the defect replication extremely challenging.
-Most developers do not have the patience and inclination to figure out something going on the wrong side of the feature they implement.
-Make sure to reach out to get the required help to stabilize the infrastructure as early as possible.
+Other times it so happens that a particular test gives a particular erroneous result the first time, but gives a different result on every other run.
+This makes defect replication extremely challenging.
+Most developers do not have the patience or inclination to figure out what is going on the wrong side of the feature they are implementing.
+Make sure to reach out to get the required help to stabilize the infrastructure as soon as possible.

 Getting to the most interesting part of our job– Testing and in turn finding defects!
 We are those fortunate people who make developers improvise their code quality to a large extent.

-- Happy Path testing: The first thing to do would be to keep an eye on the number of days allotted to complete testing for a piece of code.
+• Happy Path testing: The first thing to do would be to keep an eye on the number of days allotted to complete testing for a piece of code.
 In those days, keep aside a reasonable portion of time for happy path scenarios and start with them first.
-It is likely that you may not find many bugs here because all developers make sure the unit tests the happy paths effectively.
+You’re not likely to find many bugs here because all developers make sure the unit tests the happy paths effectively.

-- Error Path testing: Next move on to the error path scenarios.
-Make sure you spend a good chunk of time for testing the error path scenarios.
-This kind of testing is often the most fun part is you can get as creative as you like!
-You’re most like to find issues here.
+• Error Path Testing: Next move on to the error path scenarios.
+Make sure you spend a good chunk of time testing the error path scenarios.
+This kind of testing is often the most fun part because you can get as creative as you like!
+You’re most likely to find issues here.

-- Ad-hoc/Creative testing: Although very commonly this segment of testing can be classified under the error path testing, it’s good to dedicate some last few days for this activity.
+• Ad-hoc/Creative testing: Although very commonly this segment of testing can be classified under error path testing, it’s good to dedicate some last few days for this activity.
 I have found several valid defects with ad-hoc testing and negative testing.

 There are 2 main reasons for this: